Making An Appointment

 - Cats with a T4(thyroid hormone) level of 15 or higher

-Our Tacoma office was established to treat cats that require low doses of radioiodine, i.e. a T4 level of less than 14.
+Our Tacoma office was established to treat cats in the Tacoma region that require low doses of radioiodine, i.e. a T4 level of less than 14.

 What lab work is needed prior to treatment?